Easy to Use Sprint Retrospective Agenda Template

 At this point in the Sprint Retrospective meeting agenda, we want to dive deeper into the team members’ responses to the retrospective questions.
 To approach this strategically, we first give team members the opportunity to vote on which items they want to cover in more depth in the retrospective.
 At Echometer, we do this by giving team members voting points that they can individually assign to responses.
 Our tool automatically calculates how many voting points we assign to each member to keep the meeting effective (In this example, 2 votes per user is highlighted in blue).

 After that, we talk about the answers we voted for.
-While we then talk about the individual items, we develop measures to improve the work in the team.
-These are the so-called "Action Items", which we want to implement in the Sprint Cycle and review again in the next Retrospective.
-As you can see in the picture, you can attach the action items directly to the meeting points in our tool.
+While we then talk about the individual points, we develop measures to improve the work in the team.
+These are the so-called “Action Items”, which we want to implement in the Sprint Cycle and review again in the next retrospective.
+As you can see in the picture, you can attach the Action Items directly to the meeting points in our tool.

-Now that we've created new Action Items for the next Sprint Cycle, there's just one more small, but impactful step to take....
+Now that we have created new Action Items for the next Sprint Cycle, there is only one small but important step to do…

 7. the retrospective feedback